Valdosta State University: Sports

 Players from Valdosta State University and Shorter University line up during a military appreciation game, November 12, 2016.

 The Valdosta State Blazers compete in football, basketball, baseball, tennis, golf and cross-country.
 "Lady Blazers" compete in basketball, softball, tennis, volleyball, cross-country, and soccer.
 The school's team was previously known as the Rebels until the name was changed to the Blazers in the 1970s.
 VSU is an NCAA Division II member institution and has been a member of the Gulf South Conference since 1981.
 Valdosta State's first national championship was in baseball in 1979.
-Valdosta State University football teams won the Division II National Championship four times (2004, 2007, 2012, 2018) and also played in the title game in 2002.
-The men's tennis team has won two national titles (2006 and 2011) and also played for the national championship in three other seasons (2004, 2007, and 2010).
-The Lady Blazers softball team won its first national championship in 2012 after falling in their first title match appearance in 2010.
+Valdosta State University football teams won the Division II National Championship four times (2004, 2007, 2012, 2018) and also played in the title game in 2002, 2021, and 2024.
+The men's tennis team has won four national titles (2006, 2011, 2024, and 2025) and also played for the national championship in three other seasons (2004, 2007, and 2010).
+The Lady Blazers softball team won the national championship in 2012, falling in title match appearances in 2010 and 2014.
 Valdosta State also has a rugby club, VSU Rugby.